Purushothaman-natarajan/eXplainable-AI-for-Image-Classification-on-Remote-Sensing/README.md

 4. **Explainers:**

-   * LIME: It perturbs the input data and fit it to a linear model to explain the predictions from the Image Classifier.
+   * LIME: It perturbs the input data and fits it to a linear model to explain the predictions from the Image Classifier.
-   * Grad-CAM: Uses Class Activation Mapping to provide a visual explanation about the features that's contributing for the prediction.
+   * Grad-CAM: Uses Class Activation Mapping to provide a visual explanation about the features that's highly contributing for the prediction.
    * For Explainer codes refer : `Explainer_and_its_Interface.ipynb`

 5. **Interface:**